Simon problems

 In mathematics, the Simon problems (or Simon's problems) are a series of fifteen questions posed in the year 2000 by Barry Simon, an American mathematical physicist.
 Inspired by other collections of mathematical problems and open conjectures, such as the famous list by David Hilbert, the Simon problems concern quantum operators.
-Eight of the problems pertain to anomalous spectral behavior of Schrödinger operators, and five concern operators that incorporate the Coulomb potential.
+Eight of the problems pertain to the anomalous spectral behavior of Schrödinger operators, and five concern operators that incorporate the Coulomb potential.

 In 2014, Artur Avila won a Fields Medal for work including the solution of three Simon problems.
-Among these was the problem of proving that the set of energy levels of one particular abstract quantum system was, in fact, the Cantor set, a challenge known as the "Ten Martini Problem" after the reward that Mark Kac offered for solving it.
+Among these was the problem of proving the set of energy levels of one particular abstract quantum system was, in fact, the Cantor set, a challenge known as the "Ten Martini Problem" after the reward Mark Kac offered for solving it.

-The 2000 list was a refinement of a similar set of problems that Simon had posed in 1984.
+The 2000 list was a refinement of a similar set of problems Simon had posed in 1984.

 Context

 Background definitions for the "Coulomb energies" problems ($N$ non-relativistic particles (electrons) in $\mathbb{R}^{3}$ with spin $1/2$ and an infinitely heavy nucleus with charge $Z$ and Coulombic mutual interaction):